 Covered Services consist of Medically Necessary early intervention services delivered by certified early intervention specialists who are working in early intervention programs certified by the Department of Public Health.
 Coverage is provided for Members from birth until age 3.

-Q. Outpatient Surgical Services and Procedures:
+Q. Outpatient Surgical Services and Procedures: You Pay...

-You Pay in Your PCP's Office...